Is this topic for you?

 You can pass out when your blood sugar gets very low.

 See more about symptoms of low blood sugar.

 If you aren't able to tell when your blood sugar is too low (hypoglycemic unawareness), it's a good idea to test your blood sugar often.

 Risk factors for high and low blood sugar

 - Tight blood sugar control.
 Tight control of blood sugar helps prevent complications, such as eye, kidney, heart, blood vessel, and nerve disease.
 But it does put you at risk for frequent low blood sugar levels.

 - Adolescence.
 The rapid growth spurts and changing hormone levels of adolescence can make it difficult to keep blood sugar levels within your target range.
 Your target range is the blood sugar goal you set with your doctor.

 - Psychiatric conditions.
-Depression, anxiety disorder, panic disorder, and alcohol or drug use problems increase the risk of frequent high and low blood sugar levels.
+Depression, anxiety disorder, panic disorder, and substance use disorder increase the risk of frequent high and low blood sugar levels.